zyteo/lovely_money/README.md

 Now register and login function are both fully complete and working.

 Added datetime constants and created button for user to choose the date.

+- 9 Jul: Adding more functions to the add a transaction button - adjusted date picker, added time picker, adjusted amount and comment fields.

 ```